techidaily/site-win11-tips/source/_posts/creating-an-educational-ambiance-for-windows.md

 ## How to Enable Education Themes on Windows 11

  To enable Education Themes on your computer, you'll need to edit your registry.
 Keep in mind, however, that editing the registry can be tricky, and one mistake can cause your computer to stop working.
-For this reason, you should always[back up your registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.
+For this reason, you should always [back up your registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.

-1. Press**Win + R** on your keyboard to[open the Run command dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** on your keyboard to [open the Run command dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. In the text box, type**regedit** and hit**Enter** .
 3. Click**Yes** in the UAC popup when it appears on your screen.
 4. In the Registry Editor, navigate to the following path.
 Alternatively, you can jump directly to the location using the address bar in the Registry editor.
 For this, paste the given path into the address bar and press**Enter** .